Hypodontia: EDA

 EDA provides instructions for making a protein called ectodysplasin A. It encodes transmembrane protein that is part of TNF (tumour necrosis factor) family of ligands.
 EDA gene defects cause ectodermal dysplasia, which is also known as X-linked hypohidrotic ectodermal dysplasia.
 Common dental features of ectodermal dysplasia are multiple missing teeth and microdontia.

 PAX9 and TGFA are involved in regulating between MSX1 and PAX9, causing hypodontia of the molars.

 Hypodontia can be found in isolated cases too.
 The familiar or sporadic type of isolations are more frequently reported than the syndromic type.
 Isolated cases of autosomal dominant, autosomal recessive, or X-linked inheritance patterns may have an impact on the isolation conditions in expressing variation of both penetration and expressivity of traits.
 Mutations in MSX, PAX9 and TGFA genes are known to cause congenitally missing teeth in some racial groups.

 Research

 In the 1960s and 1970s, several studies were conducted sponsored by the U.S. Atomic Energy Commission, with the aim of finding a link between genetics and hypodontia.

 Impact

 There are numerous studies and research reports on the prevalence, aetiology, and treatment of hypodontia and the dentoskeletal effect of hypodontia.
-A few studies have investigated Oral Health-related Quality of Life (OHRQoL) in individuals with hypodontia and provided some evidence that hypodotia may have an impact on quality of life.
+A few studies have investigated Oral Health-related Quality of Life (OHRQoL) in individuals with hypodontia and provided some evidence that hypodontia may have an impact on quality of life.